Chrisophogus/music_consolidation/README.md

 # Music Conversion Script

-A Python script to manage and convert FLAC and M4A music files to MP3, offering options to select specific artists, calculate file sizes, and log the process.
-The script includes a dry-run mode for safe testing without actual changes.
+A Python script to index and convert selected FLAC and M4A music files to MP3, offering options to select specific artists, calculate file sizes, and log the process.

 ---